caseylmanus/caseylmanus.github.io/_posts/2014-12-12-Angular-Notes.md

 A Brief Love Affair
 -----
 While looking at alternatives I feel in love with [Polymer](http://polymer-project.org) and love the potential glimpse into the future of building apps with web components.
 There are some big ideas represented here, and it is worth a look.
 Polymer leverages some concepts such as the proposed HTML web components, shadow-dom and HTML imports.
 These aren't really available in any major browser outside of Chrome, so Polymer provides a set of polyfils to make it possible to leverage those concepts.
-Between versions their have been significant breaking changes and there are some clear performance challenges, which rules it out for production use at this time.
+Between versions there have been significant breaking changes and there are some clear performance challenges, which rules it out for production use at this time.

 What I wanted
 ------